Gaelic football: First appearance of modern football

 Irish historian Garnham, citing R.M.
-Peter's Irish Football Annual of 1880, argued that Gaelic Football did not exist before the 1880s and curious about the origin of the distinctive features believed that clubs from England in 1868 most likely introduced elements of their codes including the "mark" (a free kick to players who cleanly catch the ball, which was a feature of the matches played in the 1880s) and scoring by kicking between the upright posts.
-Unable to identify the source of these peculiar traits he believed they were introduced by English clubs Trinity (1854) and Blackheath (1862) who had their own distinctive rules.
+Peter's Irish Football Annual of 1880, argued that Gaelic football did not exist before the 1880s and curious about the origin of the distinctive features believed that clubs from England in 1868 most likely introduced elements of their codes including the "mark" (a free kick to players who cleanly catch the ball, which was a feature of the matches played in the 1880s), lack of offside and scoring by kicking between the upright posts.
+Unable to identify the source of these peculiar traits he concluded that they must have been introduced by Trinity, Cambridge (those known as the 1858 Cambridge Rules) and Blackheath (1862 club rules).

 County Limerick was a stronghold of the game in the 1880s, and the Commercials Club in Limerick, founded by employees of Cannock's Drapery Store, was one of the first to impose a set of rules, which was adapted by other clubs in the city.
 These rules are believed to be the basis for the rules that were later adopted by the GAA and appear to have contained some of the Victorian Rules of 1866.
 It is not known how or when these Victorian Rules reached Ireland, though many of the goldrush Irish immigrants returned to Ireland during the 1870s and 1880s as the colonial fortunes faded.
+At a similar point in time, the same football rules were proposed as an alternative to those of soccer and rugby in northern England but did not take root there.
 Playing the code under its own rules the club (representing County Limerick) later won the inaugural 1887 All-Ireland Senior Football Championship Final.

 English (Association) football started to take hold, especially in Ulster, in the 1880s.
 By the mid-1880s it had become so popular that it was feared by many to completely displace Irish football.